 Helping these individuals find motivation and create change is a difficult job, but that’s why more healthcare practices need to equip their teams to serve as health coaches.

-Health coaches can be allied health professionals, such as medical assistants, as well as nurses, social workers, dietitians or other clinical professionals.
+Allied health professionals, such as medical assistants, as well as nurses, social workers, dietitians or other clinical professionals are capable of learning and practicing health coaching skills with patients.
 Working closely with physicians and advanced practice clinicians to support recommended care plans, health coaches can provide support to patients by identifying small behavior changes that will help them achieve a healthier lifestyle.

 Today’s healthcare environment requires forward-thinking education and training to help reduce the rate of chronic disease.
 When those who help teach healthcare skills – either through a school or on the job – begin to view health coaching as a vital skill for the success of both employees and our healthcare system, we will begin seeing real health improvements.